‘Didn’t give a damn’: Inside a ravaged Spanish nursing home | Federal News Network

 Spanish army disinfecting teams going through the Usera Center for the Elderly more than 24 hours later were stunned to come across Patiño’s body and it made headlines around the world, with the country’s Defense Minister Margarita Robles describing “elderly abandoned, if not dead, on their beds.”

-“What else could we have done?
-We didn’t even have protective gear to be able to put the body in a bag,” says José Manuel Martín, a staff member who took the soldiers through the home.
+“It wasn’t ideal to have a possibly infectious body there,” says José Manuel Martín, a staff member who took the soldiers through the home.
+“But what else could we have done?
+We didn’t even have protective gear to be able to put the body in a bag.”

 The grim find triggered soul-searching over Spain’s nursing homes, which have had more deaths than those in any other country in Europe.
-Much of the scrutiny has focused on government-owned homes like the Usera center, where day-to-day operations have been contracted to companies often controlled by multinational private-equity firms that seek to turn profits quickly by cutting staff, expenses — and some say care — to the bone.
+Much of the scrutiny has focused on the lower end of the market, government-owned homes like the Usera center, where day-to-day operations have been contracted to companies often controlled by multinational private-equity firms that seek to turn profits quickly by cutting staff, expenses —and some say care — to the bone.

-An Associated Press investigation into the 160-bed nursing home where Patiño and 41 others died found widespread cost-cutting for years leading up to the pandemic and a series of questionable decisions at the height of the crisis.
-That included the facility allowing six crucial days to pass before complying with a government order to separate the sick from the well.
+An Associated Press investigation into the 160-bed nursing home where Patiño and 41 others died revealed widespread cost-cutting for years leading up to the pandemic and a series of questionable decisions at the height of the crisis.
+That included the facility’s top doctor admonishing workers for weeks not to wear masks, and allowing six crucial days to pass before complying with a government order to separate the sick from the well.

-Dozens of interviews with workers, relatives and residents themselves, along with publicly available documents, painted a picture of a stripped-down version of elder care, with nurse’s assistants responsible for caring for 10 or more residents at a time, meals often cut short and some residents told to wear diapers to reduce trips to the bathroom.
+Dozens of interviews with workers, relatives and residents themselves, along with publicly available documents, painted a picture of a stripped-down, “fast-food” version of elder care.
+They described broken equipment, missed medications and nurse’s assistants responsible for caring for 10 or more residents at a time, with meals often cut short and some residents told to wear diapers to reduce trips to the bathroom.

 The private company that operates Usera disputed AP’s reporting of poor care and declined to comment on calls by elder care watchdogs and others to reform a system that puts private-equity profit incentives on public nursing homes.

 “This model is not working.”
-Alberto Reyero, the top Madrid regional government official in charge of elder care, warned in February, barely a month before the new virus took hold.
+Alberto Reyero, the top Madrid regional government official in charge of elder care, warned in February, barely a month before the new virus spread like wildfire through the capital’s nursing homes.

 A cacophony of coughing echoed through the Usera center on the morning of March 12, with dozens of residents falling ill to fevers and other flu-like symptoms.

-That morning, wearing a mask she bought herself, an auxiliary nurse set out for the top floor of the four-story, red-brick center and was confronted by the facility’s doctor.
+That morning, wearing a mask she bought herself, an auxiliary nurse set out for the top floor of the four-story, red-brick center where the sickest residents were staying.
+Halfway up the stairs, she ran into the facility’s doctor.

 “’Take off that crap, it’s useless,’” the nurse, who asked that her name not be used for fear of reprisal, says she was ordered.
 “He said all I was doing was scaring the residents.”

+On March 16, after Patiño woke up with a fever, difficulty breathing and no appetite, the Usera center’s physician convened a meeting to inform workers that a first suspected coronavirus case had been detected on the premises.
+Those in attendance say they were reminded again that the policy was still to avoid using masks, with the doctor playing a recording of somebody he presented as an expert saying they were useless and would only spread panic.

+Four days later, Patiño became one of the first residents to die at Usera, and then the deaths began coming in twos and threes a day.

-On March 21, the Spanish government ordered an immediate separation of nursing home residents into four groups: those infected, those with symptoms, those suspected of having had contact with a positive case and those who appeared healthy.
+On March 21, the Spanish government ordered an immediate separation of nursing home residents into four groups: those infected, which was something nearly impossible to confirm given that no testing kits were available; those with symptoms; those suspected of having had contact with a positive case; and those who appeared healthy.

 The order was meant to be carried out in 24 hours.
-But according to internal documents reviewed by AP, the separation didn’t begin until six days later.
+But by then at least 30 workers were ill, and according to internal documents reviewed by AP, the separation didn’t begin until March 27, six days after the order was issued.

 By the end of March, 18 people had died.
 And twice as many would die in the following days.